wendahere/JAWS/README.md

 3) It will be used heavily by professionals in the near future cause of the price

-4) It is a great beginner software due to it being not as difficult and a good transi
+4) It is a great beginner software due to it being not as difficult and a good transition software, autodesk has even given some courses on helping you make transition to some softwares like soildworks and mastercad

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3ODc0OTc3NCw2MTAyMDg0NzgsLTQ0Nz
+eyJoaXN0b3J5IjpbMTAwODk4NjUyOCw2MTAyMDg0NzgsLTQ0Nz
 MwMzg3Ml19
 -->